SaltwaterC/envelope-encryption-tools/README.md

 ### AES-256-GCM encryption / decryption streams

-Wraps aes-256-gcm cipher in a duplex Stream.
+Wraps the AES-256-GCM cipher in a duplex Stream.
 It appears that `crypto.createCipheriv` is a factory which returns a Stream object when in fact, it isn't.
-Some ciphers, notably aes-256-gcm (DUH), don't create node.js duplex streams with `crypto.createCipheriv` which makes aes-256-gcm tad difficult to be used in a pipeline.
+Some ciphers, notably aes-256-gcm (DUH), don't create node.js duplex streams with `crypto.createCipheriv` which makes AES-256-GCM tad difficult to be used in a pipeline.
 Basically `crypto.createCipheriv` is wrapped as a `stream.Transform` child.

-This is different from the [aes-gcm-stream](https://github.com/MattSurabian/aes-gcm-stream) module though.
+[aes-gcm-stream](https://github.com/MattSurabian/aes-gcm-stream) implements a stream-ish solution, however this one isn't exactly the same.
 While it robs few good ideas from where, notably the `stream.Transform` wrappers, it doesn't make any of the assumptions made there: the IV/nonce isn't prepended to the stream, the IV/nonce size isn't assumed to be 96 bits (i.e it accepts an arbitrary value, per GCM spec - provided that node.js supports it), the MAC appending to the stream is optional.
 It acts like an actual stream, rather than buffering the ciphertext in memory as the goal is to use this in a streaming pipeline with objects which are much larger than the available memory.
 In a pipeline with gzip compression before encryption it has been revealed that the memory consumption stays around 100 MB.
 The maximum object size should be ~64 GiB to avoid the probability of going over the birthday bound.

 This introduces the issue of storing the MAC separately for streams of unknown size or streams where the last 16 bytes can't be read via a range read, however, this is much better than having to buffer the whole ciphertext stream in memory.
 For anything else, is better to enable `appendMac`.